industrial-edge/Performance-Analytics/docs/Installation.md

 ![Dataservice Structure](graphics/Dataservice_Struktur.jpg)

 Performance Insight will use this structure of assets and aspects in the Data Service.
-Open the web interface of your IED and launch the Data Service app.
+Open the web interface of your Industrial Edge Device (IED) and launch the Data Service app.

 ### Configure the adapter